'Cannot imagine my life without you around', Siddhanth Kapoor wishes sister Shraddha Kapoor on birthday

-Mumbai (Maharashtra) [India], March 3 (ANI): Actor Siddhanth Kapoor wished her sister and actor Shraddha Kapoor on her birthday with an adorable note.
+Mumbai (Maharashtra) [India], March 3 (ANI): Actor Siddhanth Kapoor wished his sister and actor Shraddha Kapoor on her birthday with an adorable note.

 Taking to his Instagram handle on Thursday, Siddhanth shared cute videos with Shraddha.